MPakalns/white-jack/README.md

 ## Installation

-There are two ways to install:
-  1) Add the files to a Visual Studio project (or any other IDE that supports C++ compilation) and run it.
-  2) Compile and link the files manually.
+Compile and link the files

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature-branch`)
+3. Make your changes
+4. Commit your changes (`git commit -am 'Add new feature'`)
+5. Push to the branch (`git push origin feature-branch`)
+6. Submit a pull request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE).